 Why is cost management so tricky when it comes to the cloud?
 For one thing, most developers simply don’t have the time to stay on top of things, which means that managing the environment takes a back seat to whatever projects are hot.
 Things might be set up correctly, but without ongoing monitoring and maintenance, additional expenses add up.
 Below are some examples of expenses that can add up if not properly managed:

 - Egress/passing data between multiple clouds (egress charges)

 - “Orphan” snapshots left behind when instances are deleted

 - Incorrect storage for rarely accessed data (“cold” vs. “warm” storage)

 Things are especially tricky if your organization uses multiple clouds.
-It pays to do ongoing analysis of your cloud usage across clouds to distribute workloads appropriately and schedule start- and stop-times for non-essential resources, for example.
+It pays to do ongoing analysis of your cloud usage across clouds.
+Distributing workloads appropriately by scheduling start- and stop-times for non-essential resources can be helpful.

-Now consider this: If you can double the release cadence for products, you’ll eventually reduce your time to market by 50%.
+Now consider this: If you can double the release cadence for products, you’ll eventually reduce your time to market by 50 percent.
 How much is that worth to the organization?

 3 Are CMPs or MSPs Part of the Solution?